 </a>

-Pattern 2: Adjust the visual order with CSS order
+Pattern 2: Adjust visual order with CSS order

 <article class="article-card" aria-labelledby="article-title">